 Details of practice

 She represents individuals in respect of a wide range of offences, including those involving violence, dishonesty, firearms and offensive weapons, public disorder, drugs, sexual misconduct including indecent images, and financial crime (including confiscation).
 She has experience representing young defendants, and dealing with young and vulnerable witnesses.
-She has been junior counsel in long-running fraud trials, and in a murder appeal against conviction.
+She has been junior counsel in long-running financial crime trials, and in a murder appeal against conviction.

 Eva has experience dealing with criminal matters out of court, such as advising on written representations to prosecuting agencies and to the Disclosure and Barring Service.

-Eva is currently instructed as junior counsel in a case arising from a National Crime Agency investigation into the possible breach of EU sanctions applying to a Russian individual.
+She is currently instructed as junior counsel in a case arising from a National Crime Agency investigation into the possible breach of EU sanctions applying to a Russian individual.

 Eva appears on behalf of requested persons in extradition cases both at first instance and on appeal in the High Court.